trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

-v 2.4.4: Updated for Patch 9.2.0.
-v 2.4.3: Fixed freeze if only one available pet.
+v 2.4.5: Updated for Patch 9.2.0 - hopefully this one will be published v 2.4.4: Updated for Patch 9.2.0. v 2.4.3: Fixed freeze if only one available pet.
 Better re-summon of locked pet. v 2.4.2: Improved minimap button to work better with minimap addons.